purton-tech/barricade/README.md

 ## Intercept user requests

-If you now head to `http://localhost:9091/api` in your browser you should see the following.
+If you now head to `http://localhost:9091/api` in your browser you should see the following output from Whoami.

 <p align="center">
   <img src="./docs/images/api.png" width="100%" />